 Groot Bijgaarden Castle tulip festival

 To be honest, I don’t remember exactly how I found out about the Brussels Floralia festival.
-But after visiting the 2018 Euroflora festival in Genoa I knew this is an activity perfect for me!
+But after visiting the 2018 Euroflora festival in Genoa I knew this is an activity perfect for me, and one of the most beautiful places in Belgium!
 And something my mother would also love.

 This is the perfect way to spend your Sunday.
 It was both relaxing and fun.
 The park around the castle is stupendous, especially with the hundreds of colorful flowers all around.

 One thing I’ve learned about that part of Europe is that they have plenty of castles I could spend months exploring and taking pictures of.
 Yes, there aren’t only the fairytale castles of Germany or France, Belgium and The Netherlands have also plenty to see.